LostInBrittany/clever-operator-doc-and-demo/README.md

-## 1. Introduction
+## What's the Clever Operator

-The [Clever Operator](https://github.com/CleverCloud/clever-operator) is an open-source project designed to seamlessly integrate [Clever Cloud](https://www.clever-cloud.com/)’s managed services into Kubernetes environments.
+The [Clever Operator](https://github.com/CleverCloud/clever-operator) is an open source project designed to seamlessly integrate [Clever Cloud](https://www.clever-cloud.com/)’s managed services into Kubernetes environments.
 By leveraging Kubernetes [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions)), the Clever Operator enables developers to manage Clever Cloud resources directly from their Kubernetes clusters, aligning cloud-native practices with Clever Cloud’s powerful platform.

 Modern applications often require a combination of containerized workloads and managed services, such as databases or caches.
 Managing these resources separately across platforms can become complex and error-prone.
 The Clever Operator simplifies this process by acting as a bridge, allowing developers to define and interact with Clever Cloud’s resources using familiar Kubernetes paradigms.